Wireless for Machine Learning: Review of MIMO over-the-air computation

-In~\cite{vu2019cell}, a comprehensive scheme combining cell-free massive \ac{MIMO} and \ac{FL} was proposed.
+In~\cite{VuNgoCellFreeFLMIMOTWC2020}, a comprehensive scheme combining cell-free massive \ac{MIMO} and \ac{FL} was proposed.
 The \ac{FL} process is divided into four steps, starting with \ac{CSI} acquisition and ending in global model aggregation at the centralized \ac{PS}.
 Unlike the previous subsection, the proposed scheme does not utilize blind transmission but it is able to estimate the channel using non-orthogonal transmission.
 By making all sensor devices transmit their pilot sequence simultaneously over the same bandwidth, the channels can be estimated using multiple measurements received by the large number of \acp{AP}.
-Numerical results show that cell-free massive \ac{MIMO} reduces training time by up to 33\% when compared to massive \ac{MIMO} with collocated antennas.
+Numerical results show that cell-free massive \ac{MIMO} can reduce training time by up to 33\% when compared to massive \ac{MIMO} with collocated antennas.

-\subsubsection{Beamforming and User Selection co-design}
+\subsection{Beamforming and user selection co-design}

-Due to the communication-learning tradeoff, see Fig.~\ref{fig:baa}, user selection should be made to strike a balance between receive \ac{SNR} and data quantity.
+Due to the communication-learning tradeoff, see Section \ref{sec:baa}, user selection should be made to strike a balance between receive \ac{SNR} and data quantity.
 The solution to this problem in the SISO case was to set a fading threshold based on a power constraint and only include users below that threshold.
-By introducing multiple antennas at the \ac{AP},~\cite{yang2018federated} instead proposes receive beamforming to minimize the aggregation error.
-The aggregation error is expressed as a \ac{MSE} constraint between the true gradient mean and the received mean.
-Using this constraint, the authors set up a mixed combinatorial optimization problem to maximize user selection without excessive aggregation error.
+By introducing multiple antennas at the \ac{AP},~\cite{YangJiangFLMIMOTWC2020} instead proposes receive beamforming to maximize the participating users while ensuring that the aggregation error is constrained.
+The proposed user selection and beamforming scheme is compared to a semidefinite relaxation baseline and a global optimization approach with exponential time complexity.
+In terms of probability of feasibility, the proposed approach was significantly better than semidefinite relaxation and nearly identical to the global optimum.
+Additionally, the approach was used to train on the CIFAR-10 dataset \cite{krizhevsky2009learning} and the proposed approach achieved nearly double the relative classification accuracy of semidefinite relaxation.